 Tiruppur, Tamil Nadu is an important garment-manufacturing city in India with a long history of tense relations around wages.
 SAI began working with government, employers, and workers in Tiruppur in 2016 to foster collaborative conversation on practical steps to achieve a living wage for the city.
 This is an ongoing initiative; SAI is seeking participants from Tiruppurâs garment industry and civil sector and from international organizations and companies with interests in the Tiruppur garment industry for stakeholder workshops in 2019.
 Read about the initiative and learn how you can help advance wages in Tiruppur.

-Number of benchmarks in-progress
+Number of studies in-progress

 What is a living wage?